racket/racket/build.md

   created, and you can create your own.
 See [Distributing Racket Variants](#2-distributing-racket-variants) for more instructions.

-* **In-place Racket on Chez Scheme build** — This mode builds using Chez Scheme via `make cs`.
-Chez Scheme is itself built from a subtree of the Racket source repository.
-Final executables with names that end in `cs` or `CS` are the Racket on Chez Scheme variants.
+* **In-place Racket BC build** — This mode builds the old Racket implementation (where “BC” means “bytecode” or “before Chez Scheme”).
+  Final executables with names that end in `bc` or `BC` are the Racket BC variants.
+See [More Instructions: Building Racket CS and Racket BC](#16-more-instructions-building-racket-cs-and-racket-bc) for more information.

 ### 1.3.
 Quick Instructions: In-Place Build